olincollege/Processing-Pop/README.md

 In addition, to use the data you have generated, comment out the lines under "Finding Averages" which the comments tell you to.

-You may also uncomment the "test_query_track" code in test.py to test out spotify querying.

 To obtain identical data to our results, you must perform the previous steps and run the jupyter notebook.
 You can save the obtained data as a csv through the following code pasted and run at the end of the notebook:
 ```
 song_audio_data.to_csv('track_features_by_date')